 MEET THE FILMMAKERS

-Dana Schwartz is a documentary film producer, writer, and director.
-Sea Change is Schwartz’s directorial debut.
-Schwartz has produced four documentary feature films: Paper Tigers, Resilience, California Typewriter, and The United States of Detroit.
+Dana Springer is a documentary film producer, writer, and director.
+Sea Change is Springer's directorial debut.
+Springer has produced four documentary feature films: Paper Tigers, Resilience, California Typewriter, and The United States of Detroit.
 Paper Tigers and Resilience examine the positive impact on trauma-informed communities who use the power of education and science to tackle the biology of stress.
 Resilience premiered to sold-out crowds at the Sundance Film Festival in 2016 and continues to be screened at festivals and national conferences, including The White House Council for Women and Girls.

 STEVEN M. ENGEL

 Steve Engel is an Emmy Award-winning executive producer and president of Engel Entertainment.
 He has executive produced numerous non-fiction projects that have garnered national acclaim, including prime-time television series North Woods Law, Lone Star Law, and Untying the Knot.
 He produced the Emmy Award-winning human rights documentary, A Walk To Beautiful, which also won the International Documentary Association award for Best Feature Documentary of the year.
 Steve holds a B.A. from Columbia University and a law degree from New York University School of Law.
 He is a member of the Writers Guild of America.